Back to blog

 Once you create your account, you will get your sub-user’s credentials, with which you can send network requests to the API.

-Using this method, you can scrape any Wayfair URL.
+You can scrape Wayfair by providing any Wayfair URL.
 You will only have to pass two required parameters: url and source.
-The source parameter should be set to wayfair, and the url should be a Wayfair web page URL.
+The source parameter should be set to universal, and the url should be a Wayfair web page URL.
+Find additional information about forming Wayfair URLs in our documentation.

 It also takes optional parameters such as user_agent_type and callback_url.
 The user_agent_type tells the API which device the user agent will use (e.g., desktop).
 Lastly, the callback_url parameter is used to specify a URL to which the server should send a response after processing the request.
 Take a look at an example of a payload: